google/zetasql/docs/query-syntax.md

 ```

 The following recursive CTE is disallowed because you cannot use the
-analytic function `OVER` clause with a self-reference.
+window function `OVER` clause with a self-reference.

 ```sql {.bad}
 WITH RECURSIVE